virtual-labs/exp-infix-postfix-iiith/experiment/defining-the-expressions/aim.md

 ###  Understand Infix to Postfix Expressions

-This module helps the better understanding of Infix to Postfix conversion of expressions and evaluation of Postfix expression.
+This module explains Infix to Postfix conversion of expressions, and the evaluation of Postfix expressions.